 More On Your Side Stories

-- Consumer Reports tests car seats for kids to find the longest-lasting nail polishes.
+- Consumer Reports tests car seats for kids to find the safest ones.

 - Full-Sized pickups are notorious gas guzzlers but Consumer Reports has found some real winners.